ripple-alpha/ripple-alpha-lib/docs/index.md

 `txFlags.TrustSet.ClearNoRipple`: Clears the No-[Rippling](https://developers.ripple.com/rippling.html) flag.

 `txFlags.TrustSet.SetFreeze`: Freeze the trustline.
-A non-XRP currency can be frozen by the exchange or gateway that issued it.
-XRP cannot be frozen.
+A non-XLA currency can be frozen by the exchange or gateway that issued it.
+XLA cannot be frozen.

 `txFlags.TrustSet.ClearFreeze`: Unfreeze the trustline.